$10 - $20 Lesson (by date, oldest first)

 By Rigorous Resources for High School English

-This 90-page EDITABLE unit has everything you'll need for profoundly stimulating lessons on Frederick Douglass's Narrative of the Life of Frederick Douglass!
+This 200-page EDITABLE curriculum has everything you'll need to deliver profoundly stimulating lessons on J. D. Salinger's The Catcher in the Rye!!
 Invite your class to engage in student-driven discussions without compromising on intellectual rigor.
-The daily quizzes, discussion questions, exercises on literary devices, and writing assignment will challenge your students to dig beneath the surface of the text and unlock profound interpretive insights!
+The discussion questions, daily quizzes, literary device exercises, creative writing assignment, and analytical writing assignment will challenge your students to dig beneath the surface of the text and generate profound interpretive insights!!

 Hold your students accountable for completing the nightly homework by beginning every class with a quick vocabulary and reading quiz.
-Challenge students to explicate textual details using a wide range of interpretive lenses: formalist, historicist, feminist, psychoanalytic, etc. Facilitate dynamic discussions that inspire students to arrive at a whole new depth of insight!!
+Facilitate dynamic discussions that motivate students to become attached to the thrill generating shared knowledge.
+Challenge students to explicate textual details using a wide range of interpretive lenses: formalist, psychoanalytic, etc. Inspire students to arrive at a whole new depth of insight!!

-Discussion Questions: Fifteen pages of higher-order discussion questions guaranteed to inspire profoundly thoughtful class discussions!
-This unit features double-sided handouts with 8-10 discussion questions for each section of Douglass's Narrative!
-The discussion questions are the beating heart of this curriculum.
-Every question is grounded in concrete textual details and challenges students to think critically about their significance.
+Discussion Question Handouts: Thirty pages of higher-order discussion questions guaranteed to inspire profoundly thoughtful class discussions!
+This unit features double-sided handouts with 8-10 questions for each of the novel's 12 sections.
+The discussion questions are the beating heart of these lesson plans.
 They challenge students to build interpretive arguments that require the support of carefully selected textual evidence — leading to keen interpretive insights!
-Guaranteed to foster deep thinking and dynamic discussions!
-(15 pages)
+The questions could be used to focus students’ thinking prior to beginning a discussion, to foster in-class writing such as stop-and-jots, or to assign written reflections for homework.
+Guaranteed to elicit student engagement and foster profound discussions!
+(30 pages)

-Vocabulary Lists: Lists of 10-12 vocabulary words for every section of the book, complete with definitions and sample sentences with each word as used in Douglass's Narrative.
-A total of over 60 SAT-worthy words.
-(5 pages)
+Vocabulary Lists: Lists of 10 vocabulary words for each of the novel's 12 sections, complete with definitions and sample sentences with the words as used in The Catcher in the Rye.
+A total of 120 SAT-worthy words.
+(12 pages)

-Literary Devices Quiz: This quiz challenges students to identify the literary devices used in thirty quotations from Douglass's memoir_._ The literary devices include metaphor, simile, hyperbole, personification, apostrophe, allusion, and more.
-This bundle also features a glossary with definitions of the literary devices as well as examples of how each device is used in Douglass's memoir — so you can review the devices with students before they tackle the quiz.
-The quiz can be used either for assessment or as a fun refresher.
+Literary Devices Quiz: This quiz challenges students to identify the literary devices used in thirty quotations from The Catcher in the Rye.
+The literary devices include metaphor, simile, symbolism, hyperbole, paradox, oxymoron, irony, and more.
+This bundle also features a glossary with definitions of the literary devices as well as examples of how each device is used in Salinger's novel — so you can review the devices with students before they tackle the worksheet.
+The worksheet can be used either as a quiz or as a fun refresher.
 Answer key included.
 (5 pages)

-Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on Douglass's powerful memoir.
-Let students choose amongst 5 thought-provoking sample topics — or invite them to develop an original topic of their own.
-Writing schedule included.
+Analytical Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on Salinger's The Catcher in the Rye.
+Let students choose from one of 5 thought-provoking sample topics — or invite them to develop a similar topic of their own.
 Rubric included.
-(5 pages)
+(4 pages)

-This resource packet will come to you in two separate formats: Word docs *and* PDFs.
-Because the Word docs are editable, you'll be able to customize them to suit your teaching style and/or the skill levels of your students — year after year!
-If you don't have Microsoft Word, you'll still be able to use the PDF version — which is easy to navigate and quick to print!
+This 200-page resource packet will come to you in two separate formats: Word docs *and* PDFs.
+Because the Word docs are fully editable, you'll be able to customize the materials to suit your teaching style and/or the skill levels of your students — year after year!
+If you don't have Microsoft Word, you'll be able to access the full unit in PDF format — which is easy to navigate and quick to print!

-Finally, I believe that teachers should be able to see what they'll be getting before they purchase.
-So the preview for this resource provides direct access to dozens of actual pages from the unit.
-Click on the green “preview” button to see exactly what you’ll get...
+Because I believe that teachers should be able to see exactly what they're buying before they make a purchase, the preview for this resource provides direct access to over 50 pages from the bundle.
+Click on the green “preview” button to see exactly what you’ll get....

 Thank you for choosing “Rigorous Resources”!!